Real1tyy/Nexus-Properties/docs-site/docs/faq.md

 - Keep them for future use
 - Remove manually if desired
 - Use other tools that read frontmatter

+## About This Documentation

+### Is the documentation completely up to date and accurate?

+We strive for perfection, but Nexus Properties is a large, feature-rich project with extensive documentation.
+It's quite complex for one person to manage everything perfectly, so there may be occasional inaccuracies or outdated information.

+If you spot something wrong, please help us!

+- **Create a Pull Request** to fix it
+- **Open an issue** to report it
+- **Suggest improvements** or clarifications

+Community contributions help us continuously improve the documentation and keep it accurate.
+Every correction, no matter how small, makes the docs better for everyone.
+Thank you for helping us improve! 🙏

 ## Didn't find your answer?